FQFT and cohomology

 These somehow lie between the previous two types.
 There is some simple extra structure in the form of a ‘characteristic map’ from the manifolds and bordisms to a ‘background space’ .
 In many of the simplest examples, this is taken to be the classifying space of a group, but this is not the only case that can be considered.
 The topic is explored more fully in HQFT.

-An introduction to 2D TQFTs can be found in
+An introduction specifically to 2d TQFTs is in